Want to know where locals eat in Rome?

 You can expect to feel a little like you’ve stepped back in time, or maybe to someone’s mamma’s kitchen.

-There are many more Rome neighborhoods than I've listed on this page, and as I said, there are many more of these simple trattorias where locals eat in Rome.
+There are many more Rome neighborhoods than I've listed on this page, and there are lots more of these simple trattorias all around Rome.

-But this list will give you some excellent options in and near the center of Rome.
+But this list will give you some excellent options in and near the center of Rome, with a few places to eat further afield, in case you're staying in that area or feel inclined to venture away from the center a bit.

-Trattoria Lilli is one of those hidden gems you have to know about.
+Trattoria Lilli is one of those secret spots you have to know about.

 You are not going to stumble upon it by just walking around Piazza Navona or even peeking down back streets.